Northern Territory

 Flag for Northern Territory

 Flag of the Northern TerritoryThe current state flag of the Northern Territory was officially adopted by the Northern Territory, Australia, in 1978.
-The Northern Territory has been in existence since 1911 but did not hoist its first flag until self-government in 1978.
+The Northern Territory has been in existence since 1911, but did not hoist its first flag until self-government in 1978.

 The flag differs from the flags of the Australian states as it does not include the British Blue Ensign.
 The flag’s colours consist of the official Territorian colours of black, white and ochre.
 The Southern Cross appears as five white stars on a black panel at the hoist.
 In the fly of the flag is a stylised Sturt’s Desert Rose, the territory’s floral emblem since 1961, with seven white petals representing the six Australian States and the Northern Territory and a black seven-pointed core.

-For more on Northern Territory Flag https://en.wikipedia.org/wiki/Flag_of_the_Northern_Territory
+For more on the Northern Territory Flag https://en.wikipedia.org/wiki/Flag_of_the_Northern_Territory

-Emblems of Northern Territory
+Emblems of the Northern Territory

 Mammal Emblem